 The Final Verdict

-The Last Flight by Julie Clark is an excellent psychological thriller with a strong focus on both character development and exciting plot movement.
+To bring to an end The Last Flight book review, Julie Clark has authored an excellent psychological thriller with a strong focus on both character development and exciting plot movement.
 It does have a few minor faults, and I believe any fans of the genre ought to overlook them and give this novel the chance it deserves.

 Julie Clark is an American author from California who took up teaching in Santa Monica after having attending at the University of the Pacific.
 She began her career as an author in 2018, publishing her first novel titled The Ones We Choose.